-Gaps left by missing teeth can cause problems with eating and speech, and teeth either side of the gap can grow into the space at an angle.
+Gaps left by missing teeth can cause problems with eating and speech, and teeth either side of the gap may grow into the space at an angle.
 Sometimes, all the teeth need to be removed and replaced.

 You may therefore need either:

-- complete dentures (a full set), which replace all your upper or lower teeth, or
+- complete dentures (a full set) – which replace all your upper or lower teeth, or

 How dentures are fitted

-A full denture will be fitted if all your upper or lower teeth need to be removed or you are having an old complete denture replaced.
-Usually, the denture is fitted as soon as your teeth are removed, which means you won't ever be without teeth.
-The denture fits snugly over your gums and jawbone.
+The denture will usually be fitted as soon as your teeth are removed, which means you won't be without teeth.
+The denture will fit snugly over your gums and jawbone.